openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

     <br> `sudo yum groups install -y "GNOME Desktop"`
 29. Install packages needed for the Virtual Box Guest Additions:
     <br> `sudo yum install gcc kernel-devel bzip2`
-   > **NOTE:** You may have to specify a kernel version when installing ‘kernel-devel‘ as a Virtual Box guest addition.
+   > <br> **NOTE:** You may have to specify a kernel version when installing ‘kernel-devel‘ as a Virtual Box guest addition.
 For example: `sudo yum install kernel-devel-3.10.0-327.el7.x86_64`.
 30. Reboot the system:
     <br> `sudo reboot now`
 31. Follow the on screen instructions to accept the license agreement.